-UNIFORM TOP – short-sleeve or long-sleeve polo shirt (collar with 3 buttons) or button-down shirt (collar with buttons all the way down the front).
-FLAG colors only – navy blue, red (not burgundy), or white.
-NO LIGHT BLUE tops.
+UNIFORM TOP – short-sleeve or long-sleeve polo shirt (collar with 3 buttons) or button-down shirt (collar with buttons all the way down the front) School colors only – navy blue, red, burgundy, or white.

 OUTERWEAR – Coats, hooded sweatshirts, hats or caps may be worn to school, but must be removed inside the school.
+Coats and hooded sweatshirts must be Grey, Navy Blue or Black with no wording.
 The hat policy applies to girls as well as boys.

-1. If your child comes to school without the proper uniform he/she will be sent to the office to be given a loaner uniform.
+- If your child comes to school without the proper uniform, he/she will be sent to the office to be given a loaner uniform.
 Loaner uniforms must be washed and returned the next day.
-Parent will also be notified via Renweb.
+Parent will also be notified via Facts.

-2. For the second offense students will be issued a demerit, will be sent to the office to change, and parent will be
+- For the second offense students will be issued a demerit, will be sent to the office to change, and parent will be notified via Facts.

-3. Third offense two demerits will be issued, student will be sent to the office to change, and parent will be notified.
+- Third offense two demerits will be issued; student will be sent to the office to change, and parent will be notified.

-4. Fourth offense students will be issued 2 demerits and parent will need to meet with school Principal prior to returning to class.
+- Fourth offense students will be issued 2 demerits and parent will need to meet with school Principal prior to the student returning to class.